 The average household income in Colorado Springs is $80,755 with a poverty rate of 12.60%.
 The median rental costs in recent years comes to $1,072 per month, and the median house value is $248,700.
 The median age in Colorado Springs is 34.6 years, 33.1 years for males, and 36.2 years for females.
 For every 100 females there are 99.9 males.

-Colorado Springs is the most populous city city in El Paso County, Colorado and sits at the base of Pikes Peak, one of the most famous mountains in the Americas.
-Colorado Springs is the second most populous city in Colorado, after Denver, and the 41st most populous city in the country with an estimated 2014 population of 674,000.
+Colorado Springs is the most populous city in El Paso County, Colorado and sits at the base of Pikes Peak, one of the most famous mountains in the Americas.

-While Colorado Springs is a large city with a lot of land, it still faces the same problems of any city with fast growth: overcrowded roads, crime, and budget issues.
-Despite its issues, it was chosen in 2006 by Money magazine as the number one Best Big City to live in, and earned the first place in Outside magazine's 2009 list of America's Best Cities.
+While Colorado Springs is a large city with much land, it still faces the same problems of any city with fast growth: congested roads, crime, and budget issues.
+Despite its problems, it was chosen in 2006 by Money magazine as the number one Best Big City to live in and earned the first place in Outside magazine's 2009 list of America's Best Cities.

 Colorado Springs Population Growth